AaltoSciComp/linux-shell/content/starting-commands.rst

 Plus shell programming language constructs adn control operators.

 Important remark: not all of the external commands are available on all the systems.
-Even Linux distribution bundles may differ not speaking of the macOS setup and Window packages.
+Even Linux distribution bundles may differ not speaking of the macOS setup and MS Windows packages.